namakayo/Namina/README.md

 **If the page is blank/broken, please restart the page.
 This is a known bug and should only happen the first time you visit the page.**

-Let me know if you found issues.
+Let me know if there are any issues.

 <p align="center"><img src="preview.jpg" alt="preview" width="250"></p>